Teddy34/gatsby-blog/blog/redux_colocation/index.md

 ### Conclusion

-The combination of our automatic base selector forwarding and composition to produce derived selector is powerful for complex state management.
-We went from a couple of state slices to a respectable number without headaches.
-It's still quite easy today to reshape our state tree by dividing or merging slices.
-The performance of state updates and access is excellent.
+The combination of our automatic base selector forwarding and composition to produce derived selector allowed us to go from a couple of state slices to a respectable number without headaches.
+It's still easy today to reshape our state tree by dividing or merging slices.

+Redux has an often exaggerated reputation of complexity, but in the experience of our team, it has helped us instead to manage complexity in our growing applications.
+I hope to cover in future posts some other successes of our story with Redux and propose a solid mental framework to see how simple its architecture is when done right.